 6 3 5 1 9 healthy 0.1111111

 Each participant’s lag between subsequent named items is tallied and then divided by the possible combinations of subsequent lags given their response patterns.
-Therefore, the column participant_lags represents the lag between the written and tested position (e.g., chair was listed second, which represents a lag of -6 from spot number 8 on the answer key list).
+Therefore, the column participant_lags represents the lag between the studied position and the test position the item is recalled (e.g., chair was reported in the second position on the test, which represents a lag of -6 from spot number 8 on the answer key list which corresponds to the studied order).
 The column Freq represents the frequency of the lags between listed and shown position, while the Possible.Freq column indicates the number of times that frequency could occur given each answer listed (e.g., given the current answer, a tally of the possible lags that could still occur).
 The CRP column calculates the conditional response probability, or the frequency column divided by the possible frequencies of lags.
 Given that conditional response probability is calculated by participant, there is no group.by argument; however, the columns are returned as part of the dataframe for further analysis if desired.
 Last, we provide calculations for the probability of first response:

 > pfr_output <- pfr(data = free_output$DF_Scored,